flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 ### Boot process {.tabs-close}

-Now that we have identified the main parts, let's examine how they work together to bring the console into a 'working state' (once it is switch on).
+Now that we have identified the main parts, let's examine how they work together to bring the console into a 'working state' (once it is switched on).
 Security is discussed only briefly here; the later 'Anti-Piracy and Homebrew' section explores it in more depth.

 The *complex* boot process works as follows [@operating_system-ipl] [@cpu-naked]: